On this page, we shall explain how to run batch tests on the local PC in MagicPod from the command line.

 640 x 480 x 16 is where the screen resolution is specified.
 In this case, the MAGIC_POD_RECORDING_SCREEN_SIZE is 640 x 480.
 The display number is :99.0, in accordance with the first parameter and screen option.
 As the default value is :99.0, it will work even if not specified, but you can specify this as an environment variable if the value is different.
 Be sure to close related processes (Xvfb, xvfb-run, google-chrome, etc.) after checking the variable value.

-4. Run batch tests on parallel real devices on Mac
+5. Run batch tests in parallel

-If you want to execute multiple tests on real devices connected to the local PC in parallel, prepare multiple magic_pod_config.json files as follows, execute MagicPodDesktop with multiple actual devices connected to a single PC, and specify each of the magic_pod_config.json file separately.
+If you want to execute multiple tests on real devices connected to the local PC(Mac PC) in parallel, prepare multiple magic_pod_config.json files as follows, execute MagicPodDesktop with multiple actual devices connected to a single PC, and specify each of the magic_pod_config.json file separately.
 Note that when running batch tests on parallel real devices on Mac, it is not supported to use testSettingsNumber.

 iOS parallel execution settings